zhanglynz/sampling_b/docs/sample.md

 ## What is a sample?

-The question in the title is easy to answer: **A sample is a subset of a population.** Now, what is a population?
+The question in the section title is easy to answer: **A sample is a subset of a population.** Now, what is a population?
 Well, a population is defined in the planning stage of a study and is determined by study objectives.We can visualize a population using the following table:

 Member/Item ID | Var$_1$ | Var$_2$ | $\cdots$ | Var$_m$
 :---------|:-------|:-------|:----------|:-------